Here’s a simple test.

 This second heart, filled with minus signs, symbolizes our hearts of sin.
 The longer we live, more minus signs are added because we commit more sin.

-The test is to describe how the heart filled with minus signs becomes the heart filled with plus signs so we can live with God eternally.
+The test describes how the heart filled with minus signs becomes the heart filled with plus signs so we can live with God eternally.

 Many people point to Jesus and talk about how his death atoned for sin.
 This, in effect, erases the minus signs, leaving an empty heart.
 But that doesn’t explain where the plus signs come from.
 At this point, many equate the plus signs to people’s good works.